DaveLampton/Pug.Stylus.Bulma.Parcel/README.md

 # Website.Starter.2019
-## Modern Tools.
+### Modern Tools.
 Automated Workflow.
-Live Updates.
-More time for you!
+Live updates.
+Optimized code.
+Less fiddling around.

-### (Note: currently the automation scripts are setup for development on a Windows machine.
-Linux will be supported soon!)
+(Note: currently the automation scripts are written for developing on a Windows machine, but the Linux version will be released soon.)

-**Website.Starter.2019 combines the best Web development tools available today, automates them, and then keeps them out of your way!
-It facilitates a simplified workflow and makes an excellent starting point for any new Web project.**
+**Website.Starter.2019** is intended to serve as a starting point for building ANY new Website project, from simple static pages, to sophisticated Web applications.
+It pulls together the best (i.e. _my_ favorite) WebDev code generators/compilers (Pug for HTML, Stylus for CSS, and CoffeeScript for JavaScript), then it fully automates those tools, and it keeps them out of your way!
+By default, it does not use or depend on any frontend framework, nor on any backend server technology, yet it can be easily adapted to work with any frontend/backend technologies you choose to add to your project.

-You write your code using Pug, Stylus and CoffeeScript, which each provide a clean, simple and powerful syntax which is then compiled into modern, standards-compliant HTML, CSS and JavaScript, respectively, along with their related sourcemaps.
-Then they are transpiled into the most compatible formats so that they'll run in the largest number of browsers, and they are minified and compressed.
-Then the bundler intelligently splits code up into packages that are optimized to be "lazy-loaded" as needed, minimizing traffic and maximizing speed.
-The bundler also gives files unique, versioned names so that they will automatically bust your web caches.
+Pug, Stylus and CoffeeScript each use a clean, developer-friendly syntax that is actually more flexible and more capable than the languages they compile to.
+The compilers generate modern, standards-compliant HTML, CSS and JavaScript, along with their related sourcemaps.
+They are transpiled to use older language variants so that they'll be compatible with as many different browsers as possible, then they are minified and compressed.
+Lastly, the bundler gives the files unique, versioned names so that they will automatically bust web caches, and it intelligently splits the code into packages that are optimized to be "lazy-loaded", as needed.

-Website.Starter.2019 is a blank canvas for you to build upon.
-It minimizes developer efforts and human errors, while it maximizes the amount of work delegated to our machines.
-Finally, Web developers can spend more time leveraging their creativity, solving the higher-level problems and less time fiddling with the mundane details.
+By using **Website.Starter.2019**, developer efforts, human errors and network usage are all minimized, while network transfer speeds and the amount of work delegated to our computers is maximized.

+Finally...
+Web developers can spend more time leveraging their creativity to solve the higher-level problems, rather than wasting their time fiddling with mundane details.
 You're welcome.  ;^)

 ### Comes pre-configured with: Pug, Stylus, Bulma, PostCSS, CoffeeScript, Babel and Parcel